hackerone/observable-web/presentations/webdevcon/notes.md

 ### make it better
 how could we improve?
-- reduce the number of requests we make, that'll be quite useful especially in terms of bandwidth, and data costs. we can  add some debounce logic [100ms] in this case, let's say we query the server only when the user stops typing for about 100 milliseconds
+- reduce the number of requests we make, that'll be quite useful especially in terms of bandwidth, and data costs. in this case, let's say we query the server only when the user stops typing for about 100 milliseconds we can  add some debounce logic [100ms]
 - remove duplicate requests
-you don't want to make a duplicate request to the server.
+you don't want to make the same request to the server more than once. that'll save some cost
 - avoid race conditions, make sure we show the results for the latest value in the search box. this will address the issue we saw earlier.